eclipse-ecal/tcp_pubsub/README.md

 4. Build the project
 	- Linux: `make`
-	- Windows: Open `_build\fineftp.sln` with Visual Studio and build the example project
+	- Windows: Open `_build\tcp_pubsub.sln` with Visual Studio and build one of the example projects

 5. Start either of the example pairs on the same machine.
 	- `hello_world_publisher /.exe` + `hello_world_subscriber /.exe`